JuliaLang/julia/README.md

 * `using Compat.Distributed` is provided on versions older than 0.7, where this library is not yet part of the standard library ([#24443]).

+* `using Compat.Pkg` is provided on versions older than 0.7, where this library is not yet part of the standard library ([#25705]).

+* `using Compat.InteractiveUtils` is provided on versions older than 0.7, where this library is not yet part of the standard library ([#25780]).

 ## New functions, macros, and methods

 * `@views` takes an expression and converts all slices to views ([#20164]), while